xqtwk/java-rag/README.md

 * The vector store is in-memory, so re-indexing is needed on each restart.
 * To persist embeddings, consider integrating with a vector database like Postgres pgvector, Pinecone, or Qdrant.
 * PDF reading uses spring-ai-pdf-document-reader.
+* Application allows to perform file indexing during runtime only when files are located externally - outside running container or in some cloud(To be implemented)
 ## How to split chunks of data in files?
 The data files in repository contain data to demonstrate the work and how data chunks should be split.